Mahim-111/Lab-0-Markdown/README.md

 * The Lord of the Rings

 1. The Fellowship of the Ring

-  1. The Ring Sets Out
+ -The Ring Sets Out
-  1. The Ring Goes South
+ -The Ring Goes South

 1. The Two Towers

-  1. The Treason of Isengard
+  - The Treason of Isengard
-  1. The Ring Goes East
+  - The Ring Goes East

 1. The Return of the King

-  1. The War of the Ring
+  - The War of the Ring
-  2. The End of the Third Age
+  - The End of the Third Age